Wimmics/zoomathia/README.md

-# Zoomathia Project
-This work is carried out in the framework of the GDRI Zoomathia which aims to study the transmission of zoological knowledge from Antiquity to the Middle Ages.

 # Zoomathia Application

 This application is being developed within the framework of the [HisINum project](https://univ-cotedazur.fr/recherche-innovation/structures-de-recherche/academies-dexcellence/academie-dexcellence-homme-idees-et-milieux/projets-de-recherche/projets-2020-2024/hisinum) funded by the [Academy of Excellence 5](https://univ-cotedazur.fr/recherche-innovation/structures-de-recherche/academies-dexcellence/academie-dexcellence-homme-idees-et-milieux) of [IdEx UCA JEDI](https://univ-cotedazur.fr/recherche-innovation/defis-scientifiques-idex).